Gov. Inslee celebrates reaching donor threshold, but it looks like a hollow victory

 “Climate change is now a mainstream issue in the Democratic Party,” Prakash said.
 “The unique selling proposition of Jay Inslee is no longer there.
 Gov. Inslee does not have anything that distinguishes him from the pack.”

-Prakash noted that there are a cascade of Washington politicians waiting on the outcome of Inslee’s foundering presidential campaign.
+Prakash noted that there is a cascade of Washington politicians waiting on the outcome of Inslee’s foundering presidential campaign.
 There are statewide and county officials — Attorney General Bob Ferguson, Lands Commissioner Hilary Franz and King County Executive Dow Constantine — who are considering running for governor if Inslee doesn’t seek a third term.

 And there are aides, legislators and city officials — Solicitor General Noah Purcell, state Sen. Christine Rolfes, state Rep. Drew Hansen and Seattle City Councilmember M. Lorena González — who say they will run for statewide office if the current officeholders choose to launch gubernatorial campaigns.